COSMO-ORG/fieldextra-wiki/Planning.md

      + [-> 13.0.0] [jmb; 1-3d] [issue #101]
        [Request from Thomas Jordi for IFS; -> 2017Q2; Jira issue APNDEV-34] Operator to compute maximum sunshine duration
+     + [-> 13.0.0, only undef] [jmb; 3d] [issue #116]
+       [request from led; for R&D, for seamless forecast, for radar verification] Graceful handling of missing input files in a temporal serie; option to fill gaps with constant values, with previous value (persistence), with interpolated values, or with undef (use temporal operator; set values, field_trange and field_origin).
+Also, do not raise an exception when some fields are missing for some time slots.
      + [-> v13.1.0][1w] [issue #60]
        Facilitate interface with R language codes
        > Discuss with MeteoSwiss R specialists